BACK

 These Are 10 Lease Terms You Should Include In Your Rental Agreement

-Fundamentally, a lease agreement is a legal contract that ensures access to a rental property in exchange for payment.
-The things the tenant can and cannot do with that property, the terms of payment, and the responsibilities of each party are all defined in the lease agreement.
+Fundamentally, a lease agreement or rental agreement is a legal contract between a landlord and tenant that ensures access to a rental property in exchange for payment.
+The things the tenant can and cannot do with that property, the terms of payment, and the responsibilities of each party are all defined in lease agreements.

-Leases can range drastically in size and scope.
+A lease contract can range drastically in size and scope.
 Some landlords spell out every scenario and address every potential conflict in painstaking detail.
 The result can be a stack of paper that would make a tree shudder.
 Other landlords, with a penchant for brevity, limit their lease agreement to only a page or two.
-Neither is right nor wrong, and every lease agreement should be constructed to fit the unique circumstances of that particular occupancy.
+Neither is right nor wrong, and every lease agreement should be constructed to fit the unique circumstances of that particular landlord and tenant.
 But there are terms and provisions that should be included in every lease agreement, and as a landlord, it’s important that you know these basic terms of tenancy.

 Disclaimer: The materials and information provided by Innago, particularly in respect to drafting a lease agreement, are for informational purposes only and not for the purpose of providing legal advice.
 You should contact your attorney to obtain advice with respect to any particular issue or problem.